I am recovering from veganism.

 Perfect Supplements Collagen

 This is one of the first things I integrated into my daily life post veganism.
-I wanted nutrients I could put in my coffee or tea, so my body could directly absorb them.
-I was also keen to alleviate having to take too many vitamins every day (I was taking SO many supplements during my vegan days.
-Choking on vitamins is not my favourite pastime.)
+I wanted nutrients I could put in my coffee, tea or smoothie, so my body could directly absorb them.
+I was also keen to alleviate having to take too many vitamins every day.

 I feel good using this as a supplement.
 There are tons of collagen products out there.
 This one is free of pesticides, hormones, chemicals and contaminants.